-The certificate-based SMTP authentication profile allows the appliance to authenticate an SMTP connection over TLS using a client certificate.
+The certificate-based SMTP authentication profile allows the email gateway to authenticate an SMTP connection over TLS using a client certificate.
 When creating the profile, you select the Certificate Authentication LDAP query to use for verifying the certificate.
-You can also specify whether the appliance falls back to the SMTP AUTH command to authenticate the user if a client certificate is not available.
+You can also specify whether the email gateway falls back to the SMTP AUTH command to authenticate the user if a client certificate is not available.